-Join Ben Long for an in-depth discussion in this video Vignetting to drive attention, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Vignetting to drive attention, part of Photography Foundations: Composition.

 A vignette is a darkening in the corners of your image.…It's caused by your lens, and one of the marks has a good lens is a lack of vignetting.…You will most often find vignetting when shooting in extremely wide angles.…If you have vignetting throughout the zoom range on your camera then you…probably need to think about a lens upgrade.…That said, there are times when you want vignetting.…A vignette can drive attention to the center of your image and help control the viewer's eye.…The thing is, you want control of when a vignette happens.…This is why you don't want a lens with a vignette problem; instead, you want the…ability to shoot clean images because you can add any vignetting that you want…later using Photoshop.…